-INFLATION: We assumed 3% per year.
+INFLATION: We assumed 2.75% per year.

-INVESTMENT RETURN / DISCOUNT RATE: We assumed 5% per year.
-This is based on assumed long-term return on plan assets and employer assets.
-Although Long Beach CCD has plan assets, the funded ratio is only 3.7%.
-Furthermore, the District has no current plans to make further contributions, so the funded ratio can be expected to continue to decrease.
-Because of the very low long-term expected funded ratio, the impact of higher anticipated investment income on liabilities is not material.
+INVESTMENT RETURN / DISCOUNT RATE: We assumed 4.9% per year.
+This is based on assumed long-term return on employer assets and plan assets assuming 20% funding through Futuris.
 We used the "Building Block Method" as described in ASOP 27 Paragraph 3.6.2.
 Our assessment of long-term returns for employer assets is based on long-term historical returns for surplus funds invested pursuant to California Government Code Sections 53601 et seq.

+TREND:

-TREND: We assumed 4% per year.
+We assumed 4% per year.
 Our long-term trend assumption is based on the conclusion that, while medical trend will continue to be cyclical, the average increase over time cannot continue to outstrip general inflation by a wide margin.
 Trend increases in excess of general inflation result in dramatic increases in unemployment, the number of uninsured and the number of underinsured.
 These effects are nearing a tipping point which will inevitably result in fundamental changes in health care finance and/or delivery which will bring increases in health care costs more closely in line with general inflation.
 We do not believe it is reasonable to project historical trend vs. inflation differences several decades into the future.

-PAYROLL INCREASE: We assumed 3% per year.
+PAYROLL INCREASE: We assumed 2.75% per year.
 This assumption applies only to the extent that either or both of the normal cost and/or UAAL amortization use the level percentage of payroll method.
 For purposes of applying the level percentage of payroll method, payroll increase must not assume any increases in staff or merit increases.

-ACTUARIAL ASSET VALUATION: We used asset values provided by Long Beach CCD.
-We used a 15 year smoothing formula with a 20% corridor around market value.
+ACTUARIAL VALUE OF PLAN ASSETS (AVA): We used asset values provided by Long Beach CCD.
+We used a 5 year smoothing formula with a 20% corridor around market value.